marsdrums/test-tutorial/index.md

 # Drawing contours

-I had an idea that it might be kind of fun to explore what you could do with twisting around various Jitter geometries.
-The first example is a sort of straightforward answer to "how do you make a shape that twists and untwists itself?"
-I don't entirely know what the second example is.
+If you had a pencil and paper, and you had to draw a duck, what would your drawing look like?
+I had fun putting together a patch that takes a Jitter geomerty and draws some lines along the contours of the mesh.

 ## Twisty Life Saver

-Open the patch *twisty-life-saver.maxpat*.
+Open the patch *contours.maxpat*.

 ![](./images/geom-twisting_001.png)